 The first large outbreak was reported on the island of Yap (Federated States of Micronesia) in 2007.
 The most likely source of this outbreak was introduction of the virus by travel or trade involving an infected person or an infected mosquito.
 Another large outbreak was seen in the Pacific Islands (French Polynesia, Easter Island, the Cook Islands, New Caledonia) in 2013 to 2014.
 This was the first outbreak where congenital malformations (e.g., microcephaly) and neurological complications, including Guillain-Barre syndrome (GBS), were linked to the infection, although this association was made retrospectively.

-An association between Zika virus infection and fetal microcephaly, as well as other birth defects, was first reported in the current outbreak in October 2015.
+An association between Zika virus infection and fetal microcephaly, as well as other birth defects, was first reported in the outbreak in the Americas in October 2015.
 The prevalence of birth defects potentially related to Zika virus infection was reported to be 3 per 1000 live births in a birth cohort of nearly 1 million births in 2016.
 Data from the US Zika Pregnancy Registry found that 10% of pregnancies with laboratory-confirmed infection resulted in fetuses/infants with birth defects.
 This figure increases to 15% when restricting the analysis to the first trimester.
 This report covered cases reported in US states only.
 A more robust study of completed pregnancies in women with laboratory evidence of Zika virus infection in US territories found approximately 1 in 20 (5%) fetuses or infants had a possible Zika-associated birth defect.
 When the analysis was restricted to confirmed infection in the first trimester, the rate increased to 1 in 12 (8%).

 Use of this content is subject to our disclaimer